vidriotech/ScanImageTiffReader.jl/README.rst

 About
 =====

+For more information see the documentation_.

-The ScanImageTiffReader_ is a Julia_ library for extracting data from Tiff_ and BigTiff_ files recorded using ScanImage_.
+The ScanImageTiffReader is a Julia_ library for extracting data from Tiff_ and BigTiff_ files recorded using ScanImage_.
 It is a very fast tiff reader and provides access to ScanImage-specific metadata.
 It should read most tiff files, but as of now we don't support compressed or tiled data.
 This is the Julia_ interface.
 It is also available as a Matlab_, Python_,  or `C library`_.
 There's also a `command-line interface`_.

-More information can be found on scanimage.org_.

 Both ScanImage_ and this reader are products of `Vidrio Technologies`_.
 If you have questions or need support feel free to `submit an issue`_ or `contact us`_.